rdev0rigin/indexedDB-utilities/README.md

 ## How to use

-Opening an instance requires a config object,
+Opening an instance requires a config object.
-Note: Once the dbName is declared with an instance the keyPath is then tied to it and cannot change without changing the version number
+<b>Note:</b> Once the dbName is declared with an instance the keyPath is then tied to it and cannot change without changing
+the version number.

 ```typescript
 const config: {